 Psoriasis speeds up the rate at which skin cells are created and then die.
 This results in itchy, scaly, or painful patches of skin.
 Psoriasis sufferers benefit from ongoing treatment to prevent flare-ups or the worsening of their skin condition.
 The skin care experts at LUX Dermatology develop personalized plans that can ease your suffering.
-They have offices in Sparks and Las Vegas, Nevada, and Stockton, Manteca, Santa Barbara, Porterville, Hanford, and Visalia, California.
+They have offices in Sparks, Henderson, or Las Vegas, Nevada, and Stockton, Manteca, Santa Barbara, Porterville, Hanford, and Visalia, California.
 Get started today by calling the office nearest you or scheduling a visit online.

 Psoriasis is an ongoing skin condition.
 It’s triggered by an immune system problem that causes skin cells to regenerate faster.
 The increase in skin cell production leads to patches of raised, red, scaly, dry, cracked skin that can itch and burn.

 The skin condition tends to happen in cycles.
 Sufferers can experience flare-ups that last for weeks or months.
 Then the symptoms go away, sometimes for long periods.